Education (Grants and Allowances) (Jersey) Order 2018

 (a) the student abandons the course;

-(c) the institution providing the course refuses to allow the student to complete it,
+(c) the institution providing the course refuses to allow the student to complete it.

-that grant or allowance must be withdrawn or stopped and the grant or allowance is repayable under the terms of the undertaking given under Article 31.
+(2) A grant or allowance withdrawn or stopped under paragraph (1) is repayable under the terms of the undertaking given under Article 31.

 30 Payment of grant or allowance